 All this led to a brief acting career in some not-very-memorable movies -- Mandingo, Mardi Gras Massacre, French Quarter -- and one halfway decent flick, Hard Times, with Charles Bronson and James Coburn.

-Laura’s first Playboy Magazine cover shot (above) was taken in her Mandingo costume and makeup.
+Laura’s first Playboy Magazine cover shot, at right, was taken in her Mandingo costume and makeup.
 She did a later cover featuring all the 1975 Playmates.
 Her initial test shots for the magazine were taken by Playboy legend Pompeo Posar.
-The wonderful Richard Fegley shot her gatefold and accompanying layout and did many other photo shoots with Laura, fashion and otherwise, over the next few years.
+The talented Richard Fegley shot her gatefold and accompanying layout and did many other photo shoots with Laura, fashion and otherwise, over the next few years.

 Laura also worked with top Playboy staff photographers Dwight Hooker and David Chan, and well-known commercial photographers Ray Fisher (out of Miami) and Chris Callaway (out of New Orleans).

 With Playmate fame came personal appearances.
 Along the way there were car shows in Sioux City, Iowa; trips to military bases; a private birthday party for an oil baron at his antebellum mansion, where Laura popped out of a huge cake in a bikini; a hot-air balloon race in the Bahamas; a maraca-shaking turn in the San Antonio River Parade with First Lady Betty Ford; and a Special Appearance (yeah!) at the Spanky McFarland Invitational Golf Tournament in Marion, Indiana.
 That would be Spanky of Our Gang.
 Yep.
 It was that glamorous.

 Laura kept busy doing layouts for the magazine, modeling in New Orleans and making Playmate appearances from Texas to Iowa to Florida and points in between.